IT-Guy007/Nerdygadgets-webshop/README.md

 # Nerdygadgets
-KBS project 2021 semester 1
+Windesheim Year 1: semester 1
-Bestanden zijn van Windesheim en aangepast voor de opdracht.
+Project: Build a webshop from scratch